nhattruongniit/react-test-interview/README.md

 ## Note

+- You can use function or class component.

-You can't create new any component or move the position of components.
+- You can't create new any component or move the position of components.
 You can only change code in that components.